philmayes/hypercube-viewer/README.md

 * **Depth of perspective:** Controls the amount of perspective.
 The vanishing point is placed at this value times the screen width.
 * **Amount of ghosting:** As the hypercube is moved, the program can leave a ghost image that fades out.
 0 indicates no ghosting, and with 10, no fading takes place.
 * **Rotation per click:** The rotation in degrees per click.
 * **Resizing during rotation:** The program can resize the object during rotation.
 This gives the amount by which the object is scaled.
-The rotation is slower because of this.
-Note that when intermediate steps are shown, a fraction of the scaling takes place for every step, making it much slower.
+The rotation is slower because of this. **Note** that when intermediate steps are shown, a fraction of the scaling takes place for every step, making it much slower.
 When there are a large number of dimensions, the speed is even worse.
 This speed slowdown does not show in recorded videos.

-### Movement
+### MOVEMENT

-* The object can be rotated around various planes, moved, zoomed and shrunk.
+The object can be rotated around various planes, moved, zoomed and shrunk.

 * **Replay** This button will replay all the movement and visibility actions from the beginning.
 * **Stop** This button will stop replay and also long movement operations.
+* **Show Actions** This button shows a list of all the actions performed so far.
 * **Begin Again** This button will forget all movement that you have done and start again.
-* **Replay uses original visibility settings** This checkbox chooses whether replay includes all changes to visibility settings that were made.
+* **Replay with original visibility settings** This checkbox chooses whether replay includes all changes to visibility settings that were made.
 When it is unchecked, replay takes place using the current visibility settings.

-### Recording to Video
+### RECORDING TO VIDEO

+Hypercube Viewer can record the movements to a video.
+Recording will capture replay events as well as the original actions.
+Each start and stop creates a separate video file.

 * **Frame rate of videos** Choose the frame rate which which videos are created.
 * **Record** Start recording to a video file whose name is time-stamped.